 The strictly native flora of the Cayman Islands consists of 415 species / varieties of vascular plants.
 Of these, 21 species are unique to the Cayman Islands, and a further eight species occur as varieties unique to the Cayman Islands.
 Ten of these species and varieties have only been discovered over the last 15 years, so ongoing research may well turn up more.

 Trees: The Cayman Islands’ dry forest trees include the Cayman Ironwood tree, Chionanthus caymanensis, whose wood is so heavy and hard that it sinks in water.
 Its wood was traditionally used in foundation posts for houses, because termite jaws can’t bite into it.
 People don’t want termites in their house, so any precautions that can be taken will be used.
 However, for the people who have unfortunately got an infestation of termites, one thing you can do is call up someone like Termite Control Kansas City to help you get rid of your problem.
-It is very easy to solve your termite problem if you ever have to.
+It is very easy to solve your termite problem if you ever have too, as long as you contact some termite control experts as soon as you notice a problem.
 So don’t worry, it might be awful at the time but there are loads of companies out there who can help you with your problem.
 So even if Kansas City seems too far for you, then don’t worry you can easily just google your nearest pest control service.
 You might find a company like termite control los angeles, but there are plenty you could pick from.